Insight Meditation Society

 The Insight Meditation Society (IMS) is a non-profit organization for study of Buddhism located in Barre, Massachusetts.
-It was founded in 1975, by Sharon Salzberg, Jack Kornfield, and Joseph Goldstein and is rooted in the Theravada tradition.
+It was founded in 1975 by Sharon Salzberg, Jack Kornfield, Joseph Goldstein and Jacqueline Schwartz, and is rooted in the Theravada tradition.
 Its first retreat center in an old mansion in Barre, Massachusetts was opened on February 14, 1976.

 Overview

 IMS offers Buddhist meditation retreats at two facilities – the Retreat Center and The Forest Refuge – in rural central Massachusetts.
-Both centers teach vipassanā.
+Both centers teach vipassanā meditation.
+In 1990, a closely related but independent educational center, the Barre Center for Buddhist Studies, was founded by Joseph Goldstein and Sharon Salzberg on land adjoining IMS.

 From 1996-2006, IMS offered a correspondence course developed by its founders Joseph Goldstein and Sharon Salzberg entitled Insight Meditation which consisted of 12 audio cassettes and a workbook.
 The course later evolved into Insight Meditation: An In-Depth Correspondence Course, with 24 audio CDs and an 88-page workbook.

-Vassa is a basic practice for Buddhist monastics.
-During this three-month retreat, monks seclude themselves and follow a tight regimen of meditation and dharma study.
-Every year, the Insight Meditation Society runs a three-month course that has been called the "marathon of meditation".
-Save for triweekly interviews with instructors and nightly lessons, the retreatants observe full silence.
-In Theravada tradition, after lunch, they do not eat another meal, but are allowed snacks and drink tea, which is not accepted by many Buddhists as proper practice.
-The center's courses provide instruction and practice in vipassanā or mettā meditations.